Localization Formulas About Two Killing Vector Fields

 In this article, we will discuss the smooth $(X_{M}+\sqrt{-1}Y_{M})$-invariant forms on $M$ and to establish a localization formulas.
 As an application, we get a localization formulas for characteristic numbers.

 The localization theorem for equivariant differential forms was obtained by Berline and Vergne(see [2]).
-They discuss on the zero points of a Killing vector field.
-Now, We will discuss on the points about two Killing vector fields and to establish a localization formulas.
+They discuss on the zero points of a Killing vector field, the localization formula expresses the integral of an equivariantly closed differential form as an integral over the set of zeros of the Killing vector field.
+Now, We will discuss the equivariant cohomology about two Killing vector fields and to establish a localization formulas.